Toddler

 A toddler is a child approximately 1 to 3 years old, though definitions vary.
 The toddler years are a time of great cognitive, emotional and social development.
 The word is derived from "toddle", which means to walk unsteadily, as children at this age do.

+By the age of two, toddlers typically reach several important milestones, including walking, running, climbing and speaking in short phrases.
+Their vocabulary expands rapidly and they begin to show increased independence as they explore their environment and make known their preferences.